Purity and 2-Calabi-Yau categories: The Borel--Moore homology of the stack of objects in a 2CY category

 as in \S \ref{sec:algebraic_MHMs}.
 Due to the twisting conventions of \S \ref{sec:algebraic_MHMs}, if $\overline{\CN}$ is projective, the intersection cohomology $\ICA(\overline{\CN})$ is Verdier self-dual.

 With the conventions from \S \ref{Tret} in place we can state the following \begin{theorem} Fix $p\colon \FM\rightarrow\CM$ and $\CM^s\subset \CM$ as in \S \ref{Tret}.
-Then for every component $\CN$ of $\CM^s$, and every $n\in 2\cdot \BZ_{\leq 0}$ there is precisely one $j\in J_n$ with $Z_j=\CN$ in the decomposition \eqref{sede}.
+Then for every component $\CN$ of $\CM^s$, and every $n\in 2\cdot \BZ_{\leq 0}$ there is precisely one $j\in J_n$ with $\ol{Z_j}=\ol{\CN}$ in the decomposition \eqref{sede}.
 Moreover, for this $j$ we have an isomorphism of mixed Hodge modules

-If $n$ is odd, the variety $\CN$ does not appear in the decomposition \eqref{sede}. \smallbreak Taking Verdier duals and global sections, there is a canonical inclusion of cohomologically graded mixed Hodge structures
+If $n$ is odd, the variety $\CN$ does not appear in the decomposition \eqref{sede}. \smallbreak Taking Verdier duals and global sections, after choosing a determinant line bundle as in \eqref{Det_choice}, there is a canonical inclusion of cohomologically graded mixed Hodge structures

 \end{theorem} In other words, the intersection cohomology of each component $\CN$ of $\CM$ that intersects the locus $\CM^s$ naturally includes (infinitely many times, with Tate twists) in the Borel--Moore homology of $\FM$.
-The inclusion of the word canonical in the theorem will require some care, since the decomposition \eqref{fde} of a pure complex of mixed Hodge modules into a direct sum of its cohomology sheaves is not a priori canonical. \begin{proof}[Proof of Theorem \ref{ICin}] Let $\CN\in\pi_0(\CM^s)$.
+The inclusion of the word canonical in the theorem will require some care, since the decomposition \eqref{fde} of a pure complex of mixed Hodge modules into a direct sum of its cohomology sheaves is not a priori canonical.
+In particular, the construction will make it clear that the inclusion is only canonical up to the choice of determinant line bundle. \begin{proof}[Proof of Theorem \ref{ICin}] Let $\CN\in\pi_0(\CM^s)$.
 Since each $\CN$ is open in $\CM$, we can verify the statement regarding supports by restricting $p_!\underline{\BQ}_{\FM}$ to $\CN$.
 Let $e$ be the value of the locally constant function $\chi_{\mathscr{C}}(\cdot,\cdot)$ on $\CN$.
 At a point $x$ of $\CN$ representing an object $\CF$ of the dg category $\mathscr{C}$, we have